mindyng/mindyng.github.io/_posts/2025-04-16-When-Algorithms-Judge.md

 Anthropic, I bumped into "How Difficult is AI Alignment? - Anthropic Research Salon".
 And the philosophy, talk about how the LLM should behave versus just building cool agents, which has its value, sparked my interest.
 This then sent me down a whole rabbit hole with what is AI Alignment, bumping into BlueDot Impact's "AI Safety Fundamentals" course as well as Stanford's insightful and impressive "Intro to AI Alignment" course.
 I soon joined a Women in AI Safety Hackathon and now here I am, sharing with you that I got accepted into Apart Lab Studio to flush out further my Hackathon team's idea!
-Following is a sneak peek into our blogpost about our Hackathon project and how we want to further our research to make a huge impact in AI Alignment!_
+Following is a sneak peek into our Hackathon research project and how we want to make a transformational impact in AI Alignment!_

 # When Algorithms Judge: What we Learned from Examining LLM Decision-Making in the Legal Domain